alice-i-cecile/rfcs/rfcs/72-bevy-bounties.md

 ## Unresolved questions

-1. Should we use a minimal funding or submission fee?
+1. Should we use a minimal funding threshold or submission fee?
+   1. Very similar, the only difference is "do you need to pay if your bounty is rejected"
 2. What, exactly, does the Bevy legal organization look like?
-3. What submission fee should we set?
+3. How much should the submission fee be?
 4. What percentage of overhead should the Bevy org ask for?

 ## Future possibilities